tdiprima/ML-Python-Projects/docs/Math/Cross-entropy.md

 ```

 <br>

 We use NumPy arrays to perform the **element-wise multiplication** and **summation** required by the cross-entropy formula.

 <span style="color:#0000dd;font-size:larger;">See:</span> [log.md](Math/log.md)

+### Cross-entropy vs Dice

+Aren't they kinda the same thing?

+Well, they both work on sets, and I thought that they both measure dissimilarity, but they don't.

+**Cross-entropy** is a measure of the difference between two probability distributions, typically used in machine learning for classification tasks.
+It is calculated as the negative sum of the true label multiplied by the log of the predicted label.
+Cross-entropy measures the **dissimilarity** between the predicted probability distribution and the true probability distribution.

+**Dice coefficient,** on the other hand, is a **similarity** measure between two sets that measures the overlap between them.
+It is often used in image segmentation and medical imaging applications.
+The Dice coefficient is calculated as twice the intersection of the two sets divided by the sum of their sizes.

+While both cross-entropy and Dice coefficient are used in machine learning, they are used for different purposes and measure different aspects of the models' performance.
+Cross-entropy measures the dissimilarity between predicted and true probability distributions, while Dice coefficient measures the overlap between two sets.

 <br>